jmangt/test-driven-puppet/librarian_puppet.md

 If both `hotdogcom` role and and `wordpress` profile are using a `Puppetfile` to declare their dependencies, we can run the `librarian-puppet install` command, and `librarian-puppet` would take care of downloading all the necessary modules into your Puppet modules directory.

-Deploying roles using `librarian-puppet` instead of the common approach of using a Puppet master has a great advantage.
-You can use the `git flow` methodololy of branching and generate development branches.
+Deploying roles using `librarian-puppet`, instead of the common approach of using a Puppet master, has a great advantage.
+By using the `git flow` methodololy of branching and generate development branches, combined with the

 In these branches you can switch your dependencies to a specif version or development branch of their own.
 Then using the updated `Puppetfile` in branch you can test how your host will provision with that particular configuration.